-When is it acceptable to induce labor for a life-limiting fetal anomaly?
+Q When is it acceptable to induce labor for a life-limiting fetal anomaly?

-AAPLOG recommends using the terminology "life-limiting fetal anomaly" rather than "incompatible with life".
+AAPLOG recommends using the terminology "life-limiting fetal anomaly" rather than "incompatible with life."
 Given that a fetus with cardiac activity is presently alive, the term "incompatible with life" is a misnomer.

 There do exist conditions, such as trisomy 6, which are fatal in the early first trimester.
-Other conditions are compatible with intrauterine life but not a normal lifespan outside the uterus.
-Such conditions include trisomy 13, trisomy 18, renal agenesis and anencephaly, but are not limited to these20.
-When a fetus is given a diagnosis for which little to no extra-uterine life is anticipated, cystic fibrosis, some muscular dystrophies, and sickle cell disease.
+Other conditions are compatible with intrauterine life but not an average lifespan outside the uterus.
+Such conditions include trisomy 13, trisomy 18, renal agenesis and anencephaly, but are not limited to these.
+When a fetus is given a diagnosis for which little to no extra-uterine life is anticipated, the diagnosis is better described as "lifelimiting."